rocky-linux/documentation/docs/guides/web/php.md

 ### Installation

-The installation of PHP is relatively trivial, since it consists of installing the main package and the few modules you will need.
+The installation of PHP is relatively trivial since it consists of installing the main package and the few modules you will need.

 The example below installs PHP with the modules usually installed with it.